Tackling high-intensity interval sessions during the winter is a controversial subject that divides opinion among cycling coaches.

 One argument against winter interval training is the risk of peaking too early.
-I don’t follow this because if you are not competing at a professional level your risk of peaking too early is very low.
-Bear in mind that your current fitness leaves room for improvement so it makes sense to train longer, faster and more frequently.
+I don’t follow this because if you are not competing at a professional level, your risk of peaking too early is shallow.
+However, remember that your current fitness leaves room for improvement, so it makes sense to train longer, faster and more frequently.

-The real case is that you won’t peak during the winter season.
-You might have a short period of overshooting ‒ and that’s it.
-Overshooting has nothing to do with peaking, which is a completely different story.
+The actual case is that you won’t peak during the winter season.
+Instead, you might have a short period of ‘overshooting’, and that’s it.
+Overshooting has nothing to do with peaking, which is an entirely different story.

-How can one peak without being even close to one’s own physiological potential?
+How can one peak without being even close to one’s physiological potential?

-If you decide to include interval training, you would be able to perform aerobic intervals 2-3 times per week now and that would, in the long run, make you significantly stronger than the pure endurance training you used to compare yourself with.
+If you decide to include interval training, you would be able to perform aerobic intervals 2-3 times per week now, and that would, in the long run, make you significantly more substantial than the pure endurance training you used to compare yourself with.

-It’s important to notice that high intensity intervals are not just high intensity intervals.
+It’s essential to notice that high-intensity intervals are not just high-intensity intervals.
 Since road cycling is mainly an aerobic activity, it is also clear that most of your training should target the aerobic engine.

-It takes more time to build a solid aerobic engine but once it is built it will remain at a reasonable level with the minimum of training.
+It takes more time to build a solid aerobic engine, but once it is created, it will remain at a reasonable level with the minimum of training.
 But if you want to reach your full aerobic potential, you will have to train for several years.

-If you train strictly for anaerobic power, you will improve this skill really quickly, but it will not make you a successful road cyclist in the long run (unless you train for special events like 1K on the track or BMX etc).
+If you train strictly for anaerobic power, you will improve this skill quickly, but it will not make you a successful road cyclist in the long run (unless you train for special events like 1K on the track or BMX etc.).

-In winter you tend to train less.
-You may also lack a little motivation, so with these things in mind it makes perfect sense to include interval training as part of your winter training.
+In winter, you tend to train less.
+With these things in mind, you may also lack a little motivation, and it makes perfect sense to include interval training as part of your winter training.
 This means you will get better results in less time.

-And interval training is actually easier to do indoors.
-You don’t have to battle with the traffic, pedestrians and traffic lights and you can focus 100% on maintaining the correct power output, cadence or heart rate during the sessions.
+And interval training is easier to do indoors.
+You don’t have to battle with the traffic, pedestrians and traffic lights, and you can focus 100% on maintaining the correct power output, cadence or heart rate during the sessions.
 That can be a lot more difficult to achieve outdoors.

-You can also decide to take part in two or three spinning classes a week and use them as your high intensity sessions.
-The remainder of your training time, which is mainly endurance, can then simply add to your training volume.
+You can also decide to take part in two or three spinning classes a week and use them as your high-intensity sessions.
+The remainder of your training time, which is mainly endurance, can then add to your training volume.

-When I draw up a training program for a rider I usually make intervals and high intensity training a focal point of the plan.
-With regards the winter months, I always plan indoor intervals to be performed on the ergometer bike or home trainer.
+When I draw up a training program for a rider, I usually make intervals and high intensity training a focal point of the plan.
+Regarding the winter months, I always plan indoor intervals to be performed on the ergometer bike or home trainer.

-This approach allows me to tackle exactly how I would like the intervals to be.
+This approach allows me to tackle precisely how I would like the intervals to be.
 It also leads to the desired physiological improvements in my cyclists: for example, improved VO2 max.

-My latest e-book 12-Week Winter Training Program contains many more useful tips and advice on how to tackle interval training during the winter months.
-If you want to reach your full potential as a cyclist and prepare properly for next season then the e-book, priced at $37, will give you the perfect boost.
-Get prepared for 2012: Read more here.
+My latest e-book 12-Week Winter Training Program contains many more valuable tips and advice on tackling interval training during the winter months.
+If you want to reach your full potential as a cyclist and prepare properly for next season, then the e-book, priced at $17, will give you the perfect boost.
+So get prepared for 2012: Read more here.